 Of the 24 times tsohar is used in the Old Testament, it is translated “window” only once.
 The 23 other occurrences refer to “noon” or “the noonday sun.”

 How did Noah illuminate the Ark?
-We won’t know that, unless the might ship could still be found.
+We won’t know that, unless the mighty ship could still be found.
 (It’s highly doubtful that even sections of the Ark will ever be found on volcanic Mt.
 Ararat, or where the Bible says the Ark landed—in the “mountains of Ararat.”)

 An ancient Hebrew tradition says the tsohar was a very large pearl or gem that Noah hung in the rafters of the Ark, which powered itself and illuminated the Ark.*** That’s highly speculative to consider, of course, but it is something we have come across in our research.